Howmet Aerospace (NYSE:HWM) Issues FY22 Earnings Guidance

-Howmet Aerospace (NYSE:HWM – Get Rating) issued an update on its FY22 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $1.38-1.42 for the period, compared to the consensus earnings per share estimate of $1.41.
+Howmet Aerospace (NYSE:HWM – Get Rating) updated its FY22 earnings guidance on Thursday.
+The company provided EPS guidance of $1.38-1.42 for the period, compared to the consensus EPS estimate of $1.41.
 The company issued revenue guidance of $5.65-5.72 billion, compared to the consensus revenue estimate of $5.62 billion.
 Howmet Aerospace also updated its FY 2022 guidance to $1.38-$1.42 EPS.

-A number of research analysts have recently commented on the stock.
-Argus upped their price objective on shares of Howmet Aerospace from $38.00 to $41.00 and gave the company a buy rating in a research report on Tuesday, June 7th.
-KeyCorp cut their price objective on shares of Howmet Aerospace from $42.00 to $41.00 and set an overweight rating for the company in a research report on Friday, July 8th.
-Truist Financial started coverage on shares of Howmet Aerospace in a research report on Wednesday, July 6th.
-They issued a buy rating and a $41.00 price target for the company.
-Finally, Benchmark raised shares of Howmet Aerospace from a hold rating to a buy rating and set a $40.00 price target for the company in a research report on Friday, July 8th.
-Seven analysts have rated the stock with a buy rating, According to MarketBeat, the stock has a consensus rating of Buy and a consensus target price of $40.57.
+Several research analysts have commented on the company.
+KeyCorp reduced their price objective on Howmet Aerospace from $42.00 to $41.00 and set an overweight rating on the stock in a report on Friday, July 8th.
+Truist Financial initiated coverage on Howmet Aerospace in a report on Wednesday, July 6th.
+They issued a buy rating and a $41.00 price target on the stock.
+Argus lifted their price target on Howmet Aerospace from $38.00 to $41.00 and gave the company a buy rating in a report on Tuesday, June 7th.
+Finally, Benchmark upgraded Howmet Aerospace from a hold rating to a buy rating and set a $40.00 price target on the stock in a report on Friday, July 8th.
+Seven equities research analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the company currently has a consensus rating of Buy and an average target price of $40.57.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, August 25th.
-Shareholders of record on Friday, August 5th will be issued a $0.02 dividend.
-The ex-dividend date is Thursday, August 4th.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, August 25th.
+Investors of record on Friday, August 5th will be paid a dividend of $0.02 per share.
+The ex-dividend date of this dividend is Thursday, August 4th.
 This represents a $0.08 annualized dividend and a yield of 0.22%.
-Howmet Aerospace’s dividend payout ratio (DPR) is presently 8.89%.
+Howmet Aerospace’s dividend payout ratio (DPR) is 8.89%.

-In related news, CFO Ken Giacobbe sold 63,304 shares of the firm’s stock in a transaction on Friday, June 3rd.
-The shares were sold at an average price of $36.31, for a total transaction of $2,298,568.24.
-Following the sale, the chief financial officer now directly owns 382,379 shares in the company, valued at $13,884,181.49.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Company insiders own 0.64% of the company’s stock.
+In related news, CFO Ken Giacobbe sold 63,304 shares of the business’s stock in a transaction on Friday, June 3rd.
+The stock was sold at an average price of $36.31, for a total transaction of $2,298,568.24.
+Following the transaction, the chief financial officer now directly owns 382,379 shares in the company, valued at approximately $13,884,181.49.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+0.64% of the stock is owned by company insiders.

 Howmet Aerospace Inc provides advanced engineered solutions for the aerospace and transportation industries in the United States, Japan, France, Germany, the United Kingdom, Mexico, Italy, Canada, Poland, China, and internationally.
 It operates through four segments: Engine Products, Fastening Systems, Engineered Structures, and Forged Wheels.